Discounted Business Class Tickets to Guangzhou

 Yuexiu is also rich with hotels and resorts.
-If you booked Guangzhou first class deals, you’ll likely head directly to Yuexiu from the airport.
+If you booked Guangzhou business class deals, you’ll likely head directly to Yuexiu from the airport.
 Airport shuttles constantly run the route between Yuexiu and the airport.
 Airport shuttle lines 2A, 2B and 4 are some of the most direct routes to the neighborhood from the airport.
 Shuttle buses run every 20 to 45 minutes.

 Metro trains also offer convenient ground transportation from the airport to Yuexiu.
 Yuexiu covers much of Guangzhou’s downtown, so Metro Line 3 again links the airport to major Yuexiu attractions.
 Some of these landmarks include: